MBeliou/MBeliou/README.md

 # Hey, I'm Maxime 👋

-Full-stack developer building at the intersection of blockchain and traditional web.
+Full-stack developer building for both blockchain and traditional web.
 I'm based in France and work remotely with teams worldwide.

-I ship products—from DeFi protocols to dev tooling to whatever problem needs solving.
+I ship products from beginning to end, whatever the problem that need solving.
 Currently splitting time between open-source work, personal and client projects.

 ## What I'm Working On